-There are many reporting companies out here.
+There are many reporting companies out there.
 For the mortgage marketplace the three most common credit bureaus are Equifax, Experian and TransUnion.

 It can be difficult to understand how each of these Credit bureaus scoring systems work.

-It is not uncommon to see a person improve their FICO score by 100 points or more by focusing on a few areas of your credit.
+It is not uncommon to see a person improve their FICO score by 100 points or more by focusing on a few areas of their credit.

 - Keep your consumer card balances as low as you can compared with your available limits (ideally less than 30% of the credit limit)

 - Pay your bills on time, no exceptions

 - Avoid taking on in-store credit cards with high interest rates